 Location: Fare, Huahine, French Polynesia

 Those doing the lab started our journey when the dinghies returned, and we grabbed our snorkeling gear and headed towards the coral reef just beyond our boat.
-During this lab, we surveyed the area to count the types of fish, condition the coral was in, and any sort of debris that might exist.
+During this lab, we surveyed the area to count the types of fish, conditions the coral was in, and any sort of debris that might exist.
 Once we finished up around noon, we headed onshore to explore the bustling metropolis of Fare, Huahine.
-By this, of course, I mean the 6 buildings in a row and one main road that connected them all together.
-We always have a good time during our shore visits weather it is finding a delicious package of off-brand Oreo’s or getting some tasty fish from a food truck.
-There were also a couple of shops where a couple of us purchased gifts for those back home (Don’t worry Mom, I didn’t forget).
-Around 2pm the bikers returned from their ride and we explored the shore together.
-We were back on Argo by 4:30 just in time to hide from the impeding rain.
+By this, of course, I mean the six buildings in a row and one main road that connected them all together.
+We always have a good time during our shore visits, whether it is finding a delicious package of off-brand Oreos or getting some tasty fish from a food truck.
+There were also a couple of shops where a couple of us purchased gifts for those back home (Don’t worry, Mom, I didn’t forget).
+Around 2 pm, the bikers returned from their ride, and we explored the shore together.
+We were back on Argo by 4:30, just in time to hide from the impending rain.
 The rest of the day was spent studying for our upcoming Marine Biology exam or filling out our Fish ID booklets.

 P.S.
-Mom, Dad and Harrison – Don’t get mad if I accidentally miss my plane ride back and stay a couple extra months.
+Mom, Dad, and Harrison – Don’t get mad if I accidentally miss my plane ride back and stay a couple of extra months.